 Tetouan in Morocco is easily accessible by cab or bus as a transit center in northern Morocco.
 Many travelers merely stop in Tetouan on their route from Ceuta or Tangier to Chefchaouen, but if you have the time, it’s worth spending a few days there.

 A transfer is another option for getting around.
 The scenery is beautiful, and you can observe it along the route.
-There are various taxi companies in Tangier that offer transports to Tetouan as well as day trips that must be reserved in advance.
+Various taxi companies in Tangier offer transports to Tetouan as well as day trips that must be reserved in advance.
 On the road to Chefchaouen, a stop at Tetouan is not a terrible idea.
 Prices for a trip from Tangier to Tetouan vary, but a day tour should cost around 100 euros and a one-way shuttle should cost around 60 euros.

-Tangier Taxi may be found in Route California 2, Tangier, Morocco.
+Tangier Taxi may be found on Route California 2, Tangier, Morocco.
 Transfers, day trips, and excursions to Tetouan are available.
 A little more pricey than a public cab, but still acceptable.
 The vehicles are air-conditioned, and the drivers are fluent in English.
-A day travel from Tangier to Tetouan costs 89 euros.
+A day’s travel from Tangier to Tetouan costs 89 euros.

 When it’s in season, of course.
 When it’s best to go